anuragkr19/Data-Science-using-image-datasets/README.md

 # Data-Science-using-image-datasets
-Developed data science projects to predict the type of fruit using image dataset.
+Developed data science project to predict the type of fruit using image dataset.

+Technology used:- Python,Numpy,Pandas,Matplotlib,Scikit-Learn